Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 How often should I water English ivy?

-There’s no one-size-fits-all answer.
-Use the finger test: stick your finger an inch into the soil.
-If it’s dry, water.
-If it’s still moist, wait a day or two.
-In my experience, this means watering every 7-10 days in summer and every 10-14 days in winter.
+There’s no one-size-fits-all answer — use the finger test.
+Stick your finger an inch into the soil: if it’s dry, water; if it’s still moist, wait a day or two.
+In practice that’s roughly every 7–10 days in summer and every 10–14 days in winter.

 Will spider mites spread to my other plants?

-Yes!
+Yes.
 Spider mites are mobile and will happily move to nearby plants.
-If you spot them on your ivy, immediately isolate it from your other plants.
-Check neighboring plants closely for the next few weeks.
+If you spot them on your ivy, immediately isolate it from your other plants and check the neighbors closely for the next few weeks.

 Final Thoughts